tomato42/tls13-spec/draft-ietf-tls-tls13.md

 single KnownConfigurationExtension value which indicates the known configuration it desires to use.
 It is a fatal error to supply more than one extension.
-A server which wishes to use the key replies with an empty extension in its ServerHello.
+A server which wishes to use the key replies with an empty extension (i.e., with a length field of 0) in its ServerHello.

 When the client and server mutually agree upon a known configuration via this mechanism, then the Static Secret (SS) is computed based on the server's (EC)DHE